-The Point Douglas Regional Trail project will create a safe bicycle and pedestrian connection between Hastings and Prescott, which currently has no direct connection for non-motorized users.
+The Point Douglas Regional Trail project created a safe bicycle and pedestrian connection between Hastings and Prescott, which had no direct connection for non-motorized users.
 This new trail will extend from Point Douglas Park along the Mississippi River to TH 61 near Hastings.
 Part of the trail will follow the TH 10 corridor, giving users access to both the St. Croix National Scenic Riverway and the Mississippi National River and Recreation Area.
-Additionally, this trail will be the hub of comprehensive existing and planned regional trail systems throughout the area.
+Additionally, this trail is the hub of comprehensive existing and planned regional trail systems throughout the area.

 Washington County selected Stonebrooke Engineering to provide environmental documentation, pedestrian and bicycle facility planning and design, preliminary design, and final design on this project, as well as a feasibility study for a pedestrian bridge over the BNSF railroad.
 This 2.5 mile long trail project will follow the Delegated Contract Process (DCP) for federal funding, which is one of our firm’s specialties.